Whitworth Ward By-Election Thursday 26 June 2025

 Always read the instructions on how to complete the ballot paper carefully, even if you have voted before.
 The ballot paper lists the name of each candidate along with their party name and party logo (if any).

-You are able to vote for one candidate only.
+You are able to vote for one candidate only at the by-election.
 Simply put an X (a cross) next to the candidate you wish to vote for.

 Who is elected

-The candidate with the most votes is elected using the first past the post system.
-A total of 5 County Councillors will be elected in Rossendale.
-Each will serve a 4 year term of office.
+The candidate with the most votes will be elected using the first past the post system.

 Results

-The count will take place on Friday 2 May 2025 at 10am.
-Results will be announced throughout the day and will be published on this website.
+The count will take place on Thursday 26 June 2025 at 10.30pm.
+The result will be announced at the conclusion of the count and will be published on this website.

 More information